Daliborkozar/blog/README.md

 Project for a Blog with firebase.
+Project is on hold.
+Will be back to react after strong knowledge in javascript

 The user should be able to register and make blog post.